You want smart political talk without the meltdowns?

 That's never happened before, right?

-That's it not happened.
+That's just not happened.

-And so uh that's a big first step.
+And so that's a big first step.

-Um we've got Jim Saki coming up later in December, and I'm sure that'll be illuminating.
+We've got Jim Saki coming up later in December, and I'm sure that'll be illuminating.

-And this FBI agent that organized these weekly meetings with big tech is this special agent, Elvis Chan.
+And this FBI agent that organized these weekly meetings with big tech is this special agent Elvis Chan.

-That's the guy that also uh had a postgraduate thesis that Russia interfered in the 2016 election to help Trump.
+That's the guy that also had a postgraduate thesis that Russia interfered in the 2016 election to help Trump.

 So clearly a political bias.

-Some are better than others, and we have friends of this program that really work hard to serve their their states, their constituents, but I don't think there's ever been a politician that I've interviewed that has been as successful of uh as getting to the bottom of something as you have been.
+But I don't think there's ever been a politician that I've interviewed that has been as successful as getting to the bottom of something as you have been.

-and nobody has been held accountable to date.
+And nobody has been held accountable to date.

-Uh we're gonna uh we we don't much trust the government a thousand miles away trying to tell us how to live our lives here in Missouri.
+We're going to we don't much trust the government a thousand miles away trying to tell us how to live our lives here in Missouri.

-So there's a lot of wisdom in so-called flyover country, and I'm gonna take that same fighting spirit to the Senate and fight like hell for things I believe in.
+And I'm going to take that same fighting spirit to the Senate and fight like hell for the things I believe in.

-We really appreciate you taking all the time to explain this to the audience, and uh we wish you the best in Washington.
+We really appreciate you taking all the time to explain this to the audience.

 Whatever happens, don't change.